-Rubi ate the Fig - an original fusion of Rock and Middle-Eastern music featuring accomplished musicians from both genres, with luminous vocals and ecstatic lyrics floating over a driving desert bedrock.
+Rubi ate the Fig is an American Rock Band inspiried by Middle-Eastern music featuring accomplished musicians from both genres.

-Rubi ate the Fig is produced by band member Marc Mann (George Harrison, ELO, Oingo Boingo) and composer, Sharon Eliashar.
-Sharon has spent many years visiting the Bedouins of the Sinai, and her lyrics are inspired by her time with the Bedouins.
+Rubi ate the Fig is produced by band member Marc Mann (George Harrison, ELO, Oingo Boingo, ERIC CLAPTON) and composer, Sharon Eliashar.
+Sharon has spent many years visiting the Bedouins of the Sinai, and her songs are inspired by Middle-Eastern rhythms and modes and her lyrics by her time with the Bedouins.

-“Mahavishnu and The Police traveling through the Desert - stopping to have tea with Grace Slick”
+“Mahavishnu and ZEPPELIN traveling through the Desert - stopping to have tea with Grace Slick”

 Bringing together master musicians from both the Middle-Eastern and Western traditions, Rubi Ate the Fig is an exquisite collaboration resulting in a rare synthesis of musical styles, with inspirational mystical lyrics that tell the story of the Desert.
 Our exquisite exotic sets and undeniable music transport the listener to another world!!